 Software against emergency waiting

-A mobile application that compiles real-time data from patients admitted to the emergency department helps reduce waiting times at the Laval hospital, a solution for the future that could be implemented elsewhere in Quebec.
+A mobile application that compiles real-time data from patients admitted to the emergency department helps reduce waiting times at the Laval hospital, a solution for the future that might be implemented elsewhere in Quebec.

 • Read also: Elected officials ask to tackle care